Go to content

 Alternative audio for videos

-Whilst all our videos now contain captions, our videos do not contain an alternative, descriptive audio track.
+Our videos do not contain an alternative, descriptive audio track.
 For example, an audio track describing what’s happening in the video rather than captions of the script.
+This fails WCAG success criterion 1.2.5 Audio Description (Pre-recorded).

 Content that’s not within the scope of the accessibility regulations